-Kolkata is rich in culture and heritage but fares poorly in CSR.
-Trends show that only companies that operate in and around the city tend to invest their corporate social responsibility corpus in any projects.
+Popularly known as the ‘City of Joy’, Kolkata is rich in culture and heritage but fares poorly in CSR.
+Trends show that mostly companies that operate in and around the city tend to invest their corporate social responsibility corpus in any projects.
 We present the ones making the most impact with their CSR programmes in Kolkata.

 In many parts of India, menstruation is still a taboo.
 Girls from low socio-economic classes still shy away from talking about the subject and some even refer to it as a ‘problem’.
 Dollar Industries Limited, in association with NGO SEED launched the #BeFreeBeYou campaign as a part of the company’s CSR initiative.
 The campaign aimed to improve the menstrual hygiene of underprivileged girls, where sanitary napkin vending machines were installed in Government schools across West Bengal.
 The first phase of the menstrual hygiene campaign witnessed an installation of 100 sanitary napkin vending machines across Kolkata and Suburban areas.
 These machines provided good quality sanitary napkins at a nominal cost.